msepulcre/DCC-ns3/README.md

     Symply copy the "dcc" folder into your "src" folder.

-How to run the example:
+How to run the example script available in the "scratch" folder:

     ./waf --run "dcc-example --Algorithm=Reactive --simulationTime=20 --NumCars=200 --Speed=27"